 Neurogenic bowel occurs when the body has problems storing and removing stool from the intestines.
 It happens due to a problem with the nervous system.

 The spinal cord runs from the base of the brain to the lower back.
-There are 2 main types of neurogenic bowel, depending on where along the spinal cord the damage occurs.
+There are two main types of neurogenic bowel, depending on the location of damage in the spine.

 This happens when there is damage around the neck or chest.
-Messages between the colon and the brain are interrupted.
-As a result, a person may not feel the need to have a bowel movement.
+Messages between the colon and the brain are blocked.
+A person may not feel the need to have a bowel movement.
 However, stool is still building up in the rectum.
-The build-up triggers a reflex causing the rectum and colon to react, leading to a bowel movement without warning.
+The build-up triggers a reflex.
+This causes the rectum and colon to react, leading to a bowel movement without warning.

 This happens when there is damage around the lower end of the spinal cord.
-When these lower nerves are damaged, a person is unable to feel when a bowel movement is needed.
-Also, the reflex may be reduced, so the rectum has a difficult time emptying stool.
+When lower nerves are damaged, a person is unable to feel when a bowel movement is needed.
+The reflex may also be reduced.
+The rectum has a difficult time emptying stool.
 This can lead to constipation.

 - Trouble having a bowel movement